 Then connect a remote device via telnet to the Gecko OS device.
 The default port is

 2000.
 The host IP or name depends on the Gecko OS configuration.

 For details, see the Wi-Fi Remote Terminal application note.

-Note: When controlling Gecko OS via an MCU, we suggest using machine mode, described below.
+Note: When controlling Gecko OS via an MCU, we suggest using machine format, described below.

-In command mode, Gecko OS and the Gecko OS device effectively provides a slave interface to the host.
+In command mode, the Gecko OS device effectively provides a slave interface to the host MCU.
 The host is the master and Gecko OS is the slave.
 The host initiates all transactions, which follow the sequence:

 - host issues a command